SiliconJungles/eliver/README.md

 * creates a tag with `staging` or `master` as a prefix
 * pushes to origin

+**NOTES**

+- We have customized this package to work for SiliconJungles's projects.

 ## Installation

   1. Add `eliver` to your list of dependencies in `mix.exs`: